 Both the pets and the people at your dog’s birthday party need to be entertained at the event.
 Keep the furry guests happy with a selection of toys they can play with at the party and take home as a favor after the event.
 You could also organize activities your guests can take part in with their pets, including a frisbee or ball toss and tug of war.
-Your human guests are sure to enjoy some music, so prepare a playlist of fun songs you can play during the dog party.
+Just make sure that the frisbee is safe for all dogs though, as human frisbees may be too hard for your pet’s teeth.

 Give Your Pup a Gift